Vivekanand-R/AI-Product-Framework/README.md

 The primary goal of an MVP is risk reduction.
 Built to quickly test assumptions, validate market demand, and gather feedback with minimal resources.
 Basic, functional version of a product that allows teams to test critical hypotheses with real users — without overcommitting resources upfront.
 In short, an MVP helps us to learn fast, fail cheap, and iterate smarter.
 In short, MVP the simplest version that delivers core value and tests key assumptions with minimal effort.

-Good Start:- How does an MVP help in reducing risks during product development?.
-Essential features that should be included in an MVP to effectively test key assumptions?.
-How can teams use feedback from an MVP to improve and iterate on the product efficiently?

             A. Risk Reduction: An MVP tests assumptions and validates market demand with minimal resources.
             B. Core Value First: It’s a basic, functional version that delivers essential features to real users.
             C. Learn & Iterate: Enables fast feedback, cheap failures, and smarter product evolution.

+Good Start:- What role does an MVP play in minimizing risks during product development?.
+Which essential features should an MVP include to effectively validate key assumptions?.
+In what ways can teams leverage feedback from an MVP to enhance and iterate the product effectively?

 **Example – Samsung Innovation and Human experiences: Samsung Galaxy Market Share and expansion into the global healthcare market:**